Portfolio manager’s Letter November 2005

-I suspect that those reading my, as investment manager, letters regularly are by now tried of hearing more predictions of doom and gloom; they probably have the impression that I am a congenital masochist.
+I suspect that those reading my letters regularly are by now tried of hearing more predictions of doom and gloom; they probably have the impression that I am a congenital masochist.
 It is not true — I can be as optimistic as the next guy.
-It is just that I, as investment manager, believe that economics is really about human beings, and that because of this, bear markets are not only inevitable, but necessary.
+It is just that I believe that economics is really about human beings, and that because of this, bear markets are not only inevitable, but necessary.
 There is something wonderfully educational about emotional discomfort.
 The economy needs corrections because that’s what exposes all the incorrect assumptions accumulated during the up cycles.
 Or as Warren Buffett says, “You don’t know who is swimming naked until the tide goes out.”

 Alan Greenspan has been running the FED for 18 plus years.
 During his watch there have been only five down quarters (4Qtr 1990, 1Qtr 1991, 3Qtr 2000, 1Qtr 2001, and 3Qtr 2001).
 This is far less than the historical norm and has raised Greenspan’s status on Wall Street to that of super hero.
 Under Big Al there were only soft landings; serious economic discomfort has been banned and the water has never dropped below chest high.

 There is, for all of the above maladies, one simple physic and it is not a soft landing.
 What the world needs now is a recession — not because pain is good but because it is necessary.
 It’s pay-me-now or pay-me-later.
 Easy money is a drug peddled by the foolish and the longer we indulge, the worse will be the hangover.
-This is my, as investment manager, opinion and even though there is not one politician on the face of the earth that will agree with me, there is some chance, however small, that I, as investment manager, might be right.
+This is my opinion and even though there is not one politician on the face of the earth that will agree with me, there is some chance, however small, that I might be right.

-Having been a market participant during the late sixties and the seventies, I, as investment manager, remember it as a highly unpleasant experience: brutal might be a better word.
+Having been a market participant during the late sixties and the seventies, I remember it as a highly unpleasant experience: brutal might be a better word.
 But, it was the things that we learned as investors, business managers, and economic policy administrators in the seventies that made the growth and prosperity of the eighties and nineties possible.
-It is not so much that I, as investment manager, am predicting a bear market; it’s that I yearn for one.
+It is not so much that I am predicting a bear market; it’s that I yearn for one.

 In this wonderful new world of mortgage finance, the game might properly be described as “risk, risk, who’s got the risk?”
 Some mortgages are originated by banks and some of those banks retain some of the loans.
 In this case the problem is simple, if the borrower cannot make his payments and the property cannot be sold for a sum greater that is in excess of the mortgage amount, it is the bank that takes the hit.